Systematic Studies of Exact ${\cal O}(\alpha^2L)$ CEEX EW Corrections in a Hadronic MC for Precision $Z/\gamma^*$ Physics at LHC Energies: CEEX Exact EW Effects from MC-hh for the ATLAS Acceptance for Decays to Lepton Pairs Used in the Measurement of

 We turn next in Fig.~\ref{fig-6} to the total photon multiplicity distribution for photons with energy $>$ 1 GeV, for $10^8$ events which were showered by HERWIG 6.5.

 For the ISR (see the green (light shade) ratio plot) there is non-flat modulation at the level of 5 per cent while the IFI (see the violet (light dark shade) ratio plot) and the exact ${\cal O}(\alpha^2L)$ correction (see the blue (dark shade) ratio plot) are generally within fractional per mille of the reference ``CEEX2''.
 Per mille level studies should definitely take the ISR into account.
+When we repeat the calculations (see the Appendix, Fig.~\ref{fig-13}) for the PDG~\cite{PDG:2016} quark mass values we see similar size effects, with a 5 per mille level enhancement of the ISR effect.

 In Fig.~\ref{fig-7} we show the distributions for the total photon energy for $10^8$ events showered by HERWIG 6.5.